Do you need a SSL?

 This is an important question facing website owners around the world.
 One that until recently only affected those selling online.

 First… many of you may be asking… what is an SSL?
 A Secure Sockets Layer (SSL), is cryptographic protocols that provide communications security over a computer network.
 Several versions of the protocols find widespread use in applications such as web browsing, email, Internet faxing, instant messaging, and voice over IP (VoIP).
 Basically, it is encryption which protects your data.
+So once you’ve found the best place to sell your used computer processors and got the brand new one – that would be the first thing to get busy with.

-And just as you think you got this… SSLs at now being replaced by Transport Layer Security (TSL) which for the site owner and typical user is a similar in function.
+And just as you think you got this… SSLs at now being replaced by Transport Layer Security (TLS) which for the site owner and typical user is a similar in function.
 So much that these terms are often used interchangeably or eliminated altogether and packaged under a product called a security certificate.

 So, the real question should be… Do you need a security certificate?